 Pursuant to relevant income tax rules and regulations of the PRC, certain of the subsidiaries in the PRC are exempted from PRC enterprise income tax for the two years from their respective first profit-making year and thereafter are entitled to a 50% relief from the PRC enterprise income tax for the following three years.
-For the year ended 31 December 2010 and 2009, the applicable PRC enterprise income tax rate is ranging from 15% to 25%.
+For the years ended 31 December 2011 and 2010, the applicable PRC enterprise income tax rates are ranging from 15% to 25%.